ile-24556/reduce-wildcard-patterns/README.md

 ### Example 3

-In this extension, brackets are treated as literal characters.
+Brackets are treated as literal characters.

 ```
 www1.example.com